How do I know I have what it takes to be a writer?

 Look at me!
 I can't write for shit.
 (And when I started this blog, I was even worse...
 And ten years ago, I was even worse than that...)
 But I get up every day and do the work, and I somehow manage to make a little money at it.
 I have a growing audience, a growing income, and a growing body of work.
 All this from someone who on his BEST day can barely write a post that doesn't have an unfinished sentence.

-There are also a very small number of people who probably won't be writers.
+There are also a very small number of people who probably won't be writers beyond the world of their personal journals.
 Ever.
 No matter what they do.
 They don't like to play with their imagination, they don't enjoy words or the possibilities of teasing language to do new things, or they simply don't have the empathy to divorce themselves from their own point of view for long enough to write compelling characters.
 For most people any of these things improve with practice and lots of reading, but for a few they never will.